Parental Leave Singapore 2026: How to Stack All Leave Types

 Shared Parental Leave — The Big 2025/2026 Change

 The old Shared Parental Leave scheme (the one that carved weeks out of the mother's 16-week block) was phased out.
-It was replaced by a new, additional SPL entitlement that does not reduce maternity leave at all.
+It was replaced by a new, additional SPL entitlement that does not reduce maternity leave at all — SPL is now a standalone government-paid pool.

 Phase-in timeline:

-• 1 Apr 2026: new SPL expands to 6 weeks, on top of maternity leave.
+- From 1 Apr 2026: new SPL expands to 10 weeks as a shared pool (default split 5 weeks per parent), on top of maternity and paternity leave.

 Key compliance points for HR:

-2. SPL is separately reimbursed from paternity leave — file two claims, not one.
+- SPL is separately reimbursed from paternity leave — file separate claims via the GPL Portal.

 The Full Stack: What a 2026 Family Actually Gets

-Let's add it all up for a lawfully married couple having their first Singapore Citizen child, born 1 May 2026, where both parents have been employed for more than 3 months:
+Let's add it all up for a lawfully married couple having their first Singapore Citizen child, born 1 May 2026 (Phase 2), where both parents have been employed for more than 3 months:

-• Mother's childcare leave in year 1: 6 days
+- Mother's childcare leave in year 1 (GPCL): 6 days

-• Father's childcare leave in year 1: 6 days
+- Father's childcare leave in year 1 (GPCL): 6 days

-• Plus each parent has 6 days of Unpaid Infant Care Leave available if needed
+- Plus each parent has 12 days of Unpaid Infant Care Leave available if needed (raised from 6 days in Jan 2024)

-For comparison, a couple whose first child was born on 31 March 2025 (pre-new-SPL) only had access to 16 + 2 + 2 = 20 weeks of paid block leave.
-The 2025/2026 reforms added effectively 8 weeks of coverage for families timing children after the phase-ins.
+For comparison, a couple whose first child was born on 31 March 2025 (pre-new-SPL) only had access to 16 weeks maternity + 4 weeks paternity + 4 weeks legacy SPL (carved out of mother's 16) = effectively 20 weeks of paid block leave.
+The 2025/2026 reforms added effectively 6–10 weeks of net additional coverage depending on the birth date.

 Who Pays What — Employer vs Government Reimbursement